Jennifer Musisi: Background and education

-In 1982, Musisi enrolled at Makerere University, graduating in 1986 with a Bachelor of Laws (LLB) degree.
-The following year, she obtained a Diploma in Legal Practice from the Law Development Centre in Kampala.
-She later earned a Master of Public Administration (MPA) from Makerere University in 1997.
-Musisi has also undertaken further studies and training in management, taxation, and law from various institutions, including programs at Harvard Law School and George Washington University.
+In 1982, she entered Makerere University, Uganda's oldest university, where she studied law.
+She graduated in 1986 with the degree of Bachelor of Laws (LLB).
+The following year, she obtained the Diploma in Legal Practice from the Law Development Centre in Kampala, the capital of Uganda.
+Later, she obtained the degree of Master of Public Administration (MPA) from Makerere University.
+She also has qualifications in management, taxation, and law from several institutions including Harvard Law School and George Washington University in the United States.
+The exhaustive list of qualifications attained and training programs undertaken by Musisi are presented below.